-Today you will drive towards Aberdeen, through Speyside and Deeside.
-You will visit Glamis Castle home of the Earl of Strathmore, famous for being the childhood home of Queen Elisabeth, The Queen Mother, and birthplace of Princess Margaret.
+As you continue your drive North, you will drive towards Aberdeen, through Speyside and Royal Deeside.
+You can visit Glamis Castle (3) home of the Earl of Strathmore, famous for being the childhood home of Queen Elizabeth, The Queen Mother, and birthplace of Princess Margaret.
 The present castle was built in the 17th century.
 One of the oldest parts is Duncan’s Hall, legendary setting for Shakespeare’s Macbeth.

-It is worth to make a trip to Balmoral Castle, the Highland family home of the Royal Family since 1852.
+It is worthwhile to make a detour to see Balmoral Castle, (4) the Highland family home of the Royal Family since 1852.
 Queen Victoria visited the earlier castle in 1848 and Prince Albert bought the estate in 1852.
 The new castle was designed by Prince Albert and William Smith and was completed in 1855.
 You will see a display of carriages, an exhibition of paintings, works of art and royal tartans in the Ballroom, and the grounds and gardens.

 Day 4 Aberdeen and area – Lerwick